-litated economic growth can suffer(25) when particular venture or industry is no longer appealing to launderers.
-They tend to simply abandon it, potentially causing the collapse of these sectors and serious damage to the respective economy and through its damaging effect on financial institutions which is crucial for economic growth as well as through its distorting effect on the allocation resources; laundering further dampens economic growth.
+• Resolution n:5525 that was issued in November 2000; it was approved by the United Nations agreement for fighting unpatriotic organized crime.
+After this agreement, it also approved three protocols related to trading in human being, smuggling immigrants and illegal trade in guns and their components.
+In the same context, appealing to launderers.
+They tend to simply abandon it, potentially causing the collapse of these sectors and serious damage to the respective economy, and through its damaging effect on financial institutions which is crucial for economic growth as well as through its distorting effect on resources allocation; laundering further dampens economic growth.

 On the international level, money laundering results in bringing about disorder in international financial markets and international speculation, and this affects the economies and leads to the threat of imposing economic sanctions on the concerned country.
-This prepare the atmosphere for money laundering through freezing its balances or imposing restrictions on the exports, imports and investments of the concerned country (26) (Barlett,2002,p:1).
+This prepare the atmosphere for money laundering through freezing its balances or imposing restrictions on the exports, imports and investments of the concerned country(27)(Barlett,2002,p:1).